Oil & Gas FAQs

 The state COGCC has greater authority than local governments to site and place conditions on oil and gas facilities.
 If an application is filed within the City, Brighton will request that the local permit conditions are added to the COGCC permit as well.

-What is the City doing to ensure that its residents aren’t affected by oil and gas operations?
+What is the City doing to ensure that its residents aren’t affected by oil & gas operations?

 The COGCC has greater control than local governments on most oil and gas issues.
 However, the City works with Operators in an effort to persuade them to follow greater standards than are required by the state.
 The City of Brighton is working to ensure that all well sites are at least 1,000 feet from homes - rather than the 500 foot setback allowed by the state.
 The City also requests Operators follow higher noise as well as water and air quality standards.
 The City can require fencing, screening, and landscaping as well as determining traffic routes for the oil and gas industry.

-How will the City regulate air, noise, and light pollution from the drilling activities?
+How will the City regulate air, noise, & light pollution from the drilling activities?
 Who will monitor the pollution?

-What activities are normally associated with oil and gas development?
+What activities are normally associated with oil & gas development?

 During normal oil and gas development, noise is common and can be 24 hours a day until all the wells are drilled and completed.
 Traffic may also increase around the wellpad site while the wellpad is being developed, tapering off once the well goes into production.